glennispotatis/Fullstack/oblig3/readme.md

 I decided to use 'fromAuthHeaderAsBearerToken()' instead of the 'fromUrlQueryParameter()' because I didn't want to have the token visible in the URL.

+## Last minute changes
+I realised I had the wrong routes as per the assignment description.
+Changed these to /dashboard where students can see all users, and /user where teachers can update, create and delete users.